Linear Model and Extensions: Homework problems

 \section{Homework problems}

-\paragraph{MLE in GLMs with binary regressors} The MLEs for $\beta$ in Models (\ref{eq:gaussianlinearmodel})--(\ref{eq:poissonlinearmodel}) do not have explicit formulas in general.
+\paragraph{MLE in GLMs with binary regressors} The MLEs for the parameters in Models (\ref{eq:gaussianlinearmodel})--(\ref{eq:poissonlinearmodel}) do not have explicit formulas in general.
 But in the special case with the covariate $x_{i}$ containing $1$ and a binary covariate $z_i \in \{0, 1\}$, their MLEs do have simple formulas.
-Find them in terms of sample means of the outcomes.